 All items are subject to inspection by the proctor.
-If Prometric test center personnel determine that a candidate has brought any prohibited items to the testing center, the candidate’s item may be demanded and held for an indefinite period of time by Prometric test center personnel.
+If Prometric test center staff determine that a candidate has brought any prohibited items to the testing center, the candidate’s item may be demanded and held for an indefinite period of time by Prometric test center staff.
 BPS and Prometric reserve the right to review the memory of any electronic device that may be in the candidate’s possession at the test center to determine whether any test materials have been photographed or otherwise copied.

 By bringing any such device into the test center in contravention of BPS and Prometric policies, the candidate expressly waives any confidentiality or other similar rights with respect to the device, BPS and Prometric review of the memory of the device, and/or the deletion of any materials.
 BPS, Prometric, the examination center, and the test center staff are not liable for lost or damaged items brought to the examination center.